scipy/scipy/doc/source/dev/roadmap-detailed.rst

 optimize
 ````````
-It is very challenging to write and maintain optimizers that approach the
-state of the art for large-scale problems.
-In many cases, it will be more
-appropriate for SciPy to add interfaces to carefully-vetted,
-externally-maintained projects (e.g. HiGHS, PRIMA) rather than vendor
-existing optimizers or introduce custom implementations.
-Other areas
+We aim to continuously improve the set of optimizers provided by this module.
+For large scale problems, the state of the art continues to advance and we aim
+to keep up by leveraging implementations from domain-specific libraries like
-for future work include the following.
+HiGHS and PRIMA.
+Other areas for future work include the following.

 - Improve the interfaces of existing optimizers (e.g. ``shgo``).
 - Improve usability of the benchmark system, and add features for comparing